 Dictionary based approaches can be further sub-divided into approaches that implicitly represent compressed sequences as tuples, i.e.\ approaches based on ``Lempel Ziv 77''~\cite{LZ77}, or explicitly record compressions in a dictionary, i.e.\ approaches based on ``Lempel Ziv 78''~\cite{LZ78}.
 The former approaches aims at identifying the longest match of repetitive patterns in a sliding window and compresses the repeated pattern with a tuple consisting of an offset to the previous repetition, the length of the pattern and the first symbol after the pattern.
 Several approaches improved on this idea by reducing the information of the tuple or by improving the identification of repetitions~\cite{LZ77Family}.

-Approaches based on Lempel Ziv 78 build up a dictionary for compressed repetitive sequences such that each compressed pattern is linked to an index of its extended form in the dictionary.
-When the input source is very large, the dictionary will grow extensively as well lead to a lower compression rate.
-Several approaches tackled this issue by using different types of dictionaries, for example with static length~\cite{LZ78static} or over a rolling window~\cite{LZ78dynamic}.
-Both types of approaches are faster in decoding repetitive patterns than in compressing them.
+Approaches based on Lempel Ziv 78 build up a dictionary for compressed repetitive sequences, where each compressed pattern is linked to an index of its extended form in the dictionary.
+When the input source is large, the dictionary grows extensively and leads to a lower compression rate.
+Several approaches tackle this issue by using different dictionary types, for example with static length~\cite{LZ78static} or over a rolling window~\cite{LZ78dynamic}.
+These two latter approaches are faster in decoding repetitive patterns than in compressing them.
 This is because they need to constantly identify repetitive patterns during the compression.
 However, they can decode the patterns faster since all necessary information is stored either in the tuples or in the dictionary.

 In this article, we will define a reduction of an event log based on the ideas of \cite{LZ77} representing repetitive patterns as tuples.
 We will use the additional information of the tuples about the reduced pattern, i.e.\ reduced number of repetitions, to guide the computation of compressed alignments that can then be decoded into proper alignments for the process model.